Telefonica/gymnos/docs/source/index.rst

-.. aitp documentation master file, created by sphinx-quickstart on Tue Jan 29 10:37:02 2019.
+.. gymnos documentation master file, created by sphinx-quickstart on Tue Jan 29 10:37:02 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-AITP
+Gymnos
 ================================

 .. toctree::